-

 - indicates text translated automatically in your browsing language

-Energy Centre of the University of Bremen: Conversion/renewal of the refrigeration system - technical equipment, project planning Buildings Text automatically translated in your browsing language Automatically translated
+Energy Centre of the University of Bremen: Reconstruction/renewal of the refrigeration system - technical equipment, property planning Buildings

 The energy centre of the University of Bremen provides a central supply of cold water.
 The University of Bremen intends to renew the refrigeration system.
-In the course of this measure, both the roof of the energy center must be renovated.
-For this purpose, various variants with regard to their sustainability and economic efficiency are to be examined.
-Possible subsidies are to be shown according to the variants.
-The Refrigerant Ordinance must be observed in order to meet the increasing requirements in the future.
-It should be noted that the old absorption chillers are operated at a high temperature level, supply temperature 125-130°C, return temperature 100°C. The energy supplier (SWB) aims for temperatures of supply 120°C / return 50°C. In addition, a constant supply of refrigeration is essential to maintain the ability to work, especially in the laboratories.
-The cold water network must continue to be operated with supply 6°C and return 15°C at 7 bar.
-In accordance with the requirements, economical and environmentally friendly refrigeration with a redundancy and thus low risk of failure will also be required in the future.
-A concept has to be developed in order to be able to cover base and peak loads sensibly.
-The refrigeration supply must be converted during operation.
-After an initial assumption of costs, the construction costs (KG 300 + 400) amount to: - KG 400: approx. EUR 13.6 million net (ALG 3: approximately EUR 13.2 million; ALG 4: approx. EUR 0,1 million, ALG 8: approximately EUR 0,3 million); - KG 300: approx. EUR 1.1 million net.
-Text automatically translated in your browsing language Automatically translated
+In the course of this measure, both the roof of the energy centre must be renovated.
+For this purpose, various variants with regard to their sustainability and cost-effectiveness are to be examined.
+Possible subsidies must be shown according to the variants.
+The refrigerant regulation must be observed in order to comply with the increasing requirements in the future.
+It should be noted that the old absorption chillers are operated at a high temperature level, flow temperature 125-130°C, return temperature 100°C. The energy supplier (SWB) strives for temperatures of flow 120°C / return 50°C. In addition, a constant cooling supply is essential to maintain working capacity, especially in the laboratories.
+The cold water network must continue to be operated with a flow of 6°C and a return flow of 15°C at 7 bar.
+In accordance with the requirements, economical and environmentally friendly refrigeration with redundancy and thus low risk of failure will also be required in the future.
+It is necessary to develop a concept in order to be able to cover base and peak loads sensibly.
+The refurbishment of the cooling supply must be carried out during operation.
+After an initial cost assumption, the construction costs (KG 300 + 400) amount to: - KG 400: approx. EUR 13.6 million net (ALG 3: approx. EUR 13.2 million; ALG 4: approx. EUR 0.1 million, ALG 8: approx. EUR 0.3 million); - KG 300: approx. EUR 1.1 million net.

 https://www.dtvp.de/Satellite/notice/CXP4Y5P5L07